TimLMueller/pxsng/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: New Feature idears for thir Project
 title: ''
 labels: ''
 assignees: ''
+projects: ["pxsng/1"]
 ---

 **Is your feature request related to a problem?
 Please describe.**